kuroega/Ebola-Prediction/README.md

 ### Cleanse Data

-We used the most popular and powerful libararies for raw data processing
+We used the most popular and powerful libararies for structral or raw data processing

 - Pandas
 - Numpy